abinit/abinit/doc/tutorial/eph4zpr.md

 [TUTORIAL_README]

-In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using **pre-computed DDB and DFPT POT files** to bypass the DFPT part.
+In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using **pre-computed** DDB and DFPT POT files to bypass the DFPT part.
-We also provide a **precomputed DEN.nc file** that can be used to perform the NSCF calculations required to generate the WFK file as well as the file with GS KS potential required for the Sternheimer equation.
+We also provide a DEN.nc file that can be used to perform the NSCF calculations required to generate WFK files on denser $\kk$-meshes as well as the file with the GS KS potential required to solve the NSCF Sternheimer equation.

 If *git* is installed on your machine, one can easily fetch the entire repository with: